-There are certain tools which are used just for statistical analysis which is present within the GIS data as information for creating lot of information and then those attributes are used as functions for further analysis.
-Geo-processing tools also play an important role in maintaining these statistical analyses with lot of data.
+There are certain tools that are used just for statistical analysis, which are present within the GIS data as information for creating a lot of information and then those attributes are used as functions for further analysis.
+Geo-processing tools also play an important role in maintaining these statistical analyses with a lot of data.

 The tools described above are mostly ArcGIS Desktop tools with specific rules and regulations to be followed while implementation.

-There are certain other tools present for GIS which are listed and grouped in the following manner:
+There are certainly other tools present for GIS which are listed and grouped in the following manner:

-1. Some of Remote GIS Accessibility of Software:
+1. Some of the Remote GIS Accessibility of Software:

-- ArcGIS for Desktop: This software is used for the research of computing center which is used for providing student copies of ArcGIS for desktop.
+- ArcGIS for Desktop: This software is used for the research of computing centers which is used for providing student copies of ArcGIS for desktops.

-- ArcGIS Online: This software is totally online-dependent software that is used for finding, exploring and analysis of spatial data by using some enterprise login which asks to put the URL.
+- ArcGIS Online: This software is totally online-dependent software that is used for finding, exploring, and analysis of spatial data by using some enterprise login that asks to put the URL.

 2. Some Remote GIS Tools which are Present as Free Desktop: